w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 }
 ```

-- Upload the metadata file to Pinata and get the updated CID.
+- Upload the metadata file to Apillon Storage and get the updated CID.
 - After minting your NFT on the Polkadot-JS UI, you can add the CID.
 Go to Developer > Extrinsics
   and select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single
   NFTs) extrinsic.
 Under the `data: Bytes` field you can enter the CID or upload the metadata file.